 The retrieval of medical records and bills is laborious, monotonous, and time-consuming.
-Medical records retrieval service providers minimize the workload of attorneys and their staff, thereby allowing them to focus on other important case-related tasks, including proving liability, causation, and damages.
-Retrieval providers ensure that records are retrieved in a manner that is timely and compliant with the HIPAA guidelines.
+Medical records retrieval service providers reduce the workload of attorneys and their staff, thereby allowing them to focus on other important case-related tasks, such as proving liability, causation, and damages.
+Retrieval providers ensure that records are retrieved in a manner that is timely and compliant with HIPAA guidelines.
 They are a great go-to option for attorneys and law firms who are trying to handle multiple cases efficiently.

 Medical records retrieval is a specialized process that requires experience in medical records management, robust processes for organizing medical records, and an eye for detail.
 The retrieval company you choose should also be capable of understanding the stringent privacy laws underlying healthcare data retrieval.
-Look for service providers with credentialed team members, focused on HIPAA compliance, with robust information security processes, and demonstrable experience in Medical Records Management.
+Look for service providers with that are focused on HIPAA compliance, with robust information security processes, and demonstrable experience in Medical Records Management.

-The size of a firm does not always determine their retrieval capacity.
+The size of a retrieval company does not always determine their retrieval capacity.
 Any records retrieval company can request medical records from any provider.
 But what matters is the final release of a full and complete copy of the records.
 The release of records can become complicated when the volume increases.
-Therefore, it is very important to choose a provider who can handle large volumes despite the size of their team..
+Therefore, it is very important to choose a provider who can handle large volumes, and that can scale up or down, as needed..

-A great medical records retrieval service provider brings team members who are highly knowledgeable, efficient, and trained according to the various jurisdictions.
+A great medical records retrieval service provider brings team members who are highly experienced, knowledgeable and efficient.
 The staff must be capable of developing an understanding of the needs of the clients.
-They should be able to identify and resolve issues that may lead to delays in settlements.
+They should be able to identify and resolve issues that may lead to delays.

 Cost is one of the main criteria when it comes to choosing a medical records retrieval service provider.
-Outsourcing means utilizing outside resources so that the in-house staff can focus on more important activities.
-Since most service providers charge similarly, make sure that the amount charged is fair in terms of the firm’s requirement and volume.
+Outsourcing means utilizing outside resources so that the in-house staff can focus on other important activities.
+Since most service providers’ fees are competitive, make sure that the amount charged is fair in terms of the firm’s requirement, volume and scope of work.
 If you have a recurring volume of work, contract for the hours of work and set realistic service level expectations on the productivity of the agents.
 While transaction processing fee-based models i.e. pay-as-you-use models are provided by service providers, the easiest one to implement is FTE based pricing model.

 More often than not, you will find that the offshore workforce is more productive and delivers a high-quality product.
 Strive to get into contracts that incentivize the outsourced services provider for good performance and set realistic service levels.